fantasymarket/fantasymarket-api/README.md

 - [go >=1.13](https://golang.org/dl/)
 - [Task](https://taskfile.dev/#/installation) (optional)
 - Revive (optional) To install, you can also run `$ task install-linter` after installing task.
-- go-bindata - To install, you can also run `$ task install-bindata` after installing task.
+- go-bindata (required for building a binary) - To install, you can also run `$ task install-bindata` after installing task.
 - Windows:
 	- [gcc](https://sourceforge.net/projects/tdm-gcc/)
 - OSX: